 Step 2: was the member in pensionable service in a McCloud remedy scheme on or before 31 March 2012?
 Yes.
-The member was in pensionable service in the L G P S (England and Wales) on 31 March 2010.
-This is the latest date they met this condition.
+The member was in pensionable service in the L G P S (England and Wales) until 31 March 2010.

 Step 3: is there a disqualifying gap?
-There is only one continuous period of service to consider, which is the L G P S service from 1 April 2015 to 31 March 2022.
+There is only one period of service to consider - the ‘L G P S (Scotland) service’ from 1 April 2015 to 31 March 2022.

-The service is remediable service because the member did not have a disqualifying gap between 1 April 2010 and 31 March 2015.
+The gap between the date the member left the service that qualifies for step 2 and the date the service that falls in the underpin period started is less than five years ie 1 April 2010 to 31 March 2013, so there is no disqualifying gap.
+The service is remediable.

 You will do provisional underpin calculations at the underpin date (31 March 2024) for the CARE account using the L G P S (Scotland) service from 1 April 2015 to 31 March 2022.
 See section 3 for how to do provisional underpin calculations.

-Note: As the member has not aggregated remediable service that relates to the underpin period, step 4 does not need to be considered.
+As the member has no aggregated service that relates to the underpin period, step 4 does not need to be considered.

+Note: the LGPS (Scotland) service from 1 April 2015 to 31 March 2022 qualifies for protection regardless of whether the deferred benefit with England and Wales was transferred in.

+The CARE account cannot lose underpin protection so there is no need to recheck it still qualifies.
+However, if the member later transfers out the CARE account to a different McCloud remedy scheme or aggregates it to a different period of LGPS membership, the benefits may not be protected after the aggregation / transfer.

-McCloud remedy schemeExample 3: Aggregation and a disqualifying gap in the underpin period
+Example 3: Aggregation and a disqualifying gap in the underpin period

 Background details

-The member:

-joined the L G P S (England and Wales) on 1 April 2010 and left on 31 March 2016 (the CARE account qualified for underpin protection)
+joined the L G P S (England and Wales) on 1 April 2010 and left on 31 March 2016 with deferred benefits (the CARE account qualified for underpin protection)

-re-joined the L G P S (England and Wales) on 1 August 2021 and left on 31 March 2024.
+re-joined the L G P S (England and Wales) on 1 August 2021 and left on 31 March 2024

-aggregated the periods of membership.
+aggregated the periods of membership

-The member will reach the final salary scheme normal retirement age on 1 August 2028.
+will reach the final salary scheme normal retirement age on 1 August 2028.

 Results

 Step 1: does the account that started on 1 August 2021 have any of the service types in step 1?
+Yes, there are two periods to consider:

-Yes, it has L G P S service from 1 August 2021 to 31 March 2022 andaggregated L G P S service from 1 April 2014 to 31 March 2016.
+‘LGPS service’ from 1 August 2021 to 31 March 2022, and

+‘aggregated L G P S service’ from 1 April 2014 to 31 March 2016.

 Step 2: was the member in pensionable service in a McCloud remedy scheme on or before 31 March 2012?
 Yes.
 The member was in pensionable service in the L G P S (England and Wales) on 31 March 2012.
-This is the latest date they met this condition.

 Step 3: is there a disqualifying gap?
-There are two continuous periods of service to consider.
+There are two periods of service to consider:

+‘aggregated LGPS service’ from 1 April 2014 to 31 March 2016 - this is continuous with the service counting for step 2 - this service is remediable.

-The L G P S service from 1 August 2021 to 31 March 2022 is not remediable service.
-This is because there is a disqualifying gap between 1 April 2012 and 31 July 2021.
+‘LGPS service’ from 1 August 2021 to 31 March 2022 - there is a disqualifying gap between 1 April 2016 and 31 July 2021 – this service is not remediable.

-The aggregated L G P S service from 1 April 2014 to 31 March 2016 is remediable service.
-This is because there is no disqualifying gap between 1 April 2012 and 31 March 2014.

 Step 4: does the remediable service qualify for underpin protection?

-There is only one period of remediable service to assess: the aggregated L G P S service from 1 April 2014 to 31 March 2016.
+Step 4 applies to the ‘aggregated LGPS service’.

-The service does not qualify for underpin protection.
-This is because the member had a continuous break of more than 5 years in active membership of any public service pension scheme between 1 April 2016 and 31 July 2021.
+The ‘aggregated LGPS service’ from 1 April 2014 to 31 March 2016 does not qualify for underpin protection.
+This is because the member had a continuous break of more than five years in active membership of any PSPS between 1 April 2016 and 31 July 2021.

-The member lost the underpin protection for the earlier CARE account on aggregating.
+The member lost underpin protection for the earlier CARE account on aggregating.

 You will not do provisional underpin calculations for the CARE account.